gymadarasz/boilerplate/README.md

 save_mail = true
 ```

-then finaly attach your project's routes to the application: (don't forget to fix uses..)
+then finaly attach your project's routes to the application in `index.php`: (don't forget to fix uses..)
 ```
 $output = (new App($invoker))->getOutput(
     [